Not so long ago Yamaha expanded its Arius line of home digital pianos with a new model – the Yamaha YDP-103.

 Concert Play feature will allow you to play along with 10 different tunes that were recorded from a live orchestra, which is really a lot of fun.

-For those who are a looking for a more affordable option, I recommend taking a look at the PX-770 model, which is a bit less advanced than the PX-870 but it still has a lot to offer for about $700.
+For those who are looking for a more affordable option, I recommend taking a look at the PX-770 model, which is a bit less advanced than the PX-870 but it still has a lot to offer for the price.

 Until recently Roland didn’t offer any console digital pianos under $1000.